 Grocery Shopping Fundraiser – Everybody goes grocery shopping, so why not turn it into a fundraiser raffle for your school, church or nonprofit group?
 After all, who wouldn’t want to win an unlimited grocery shopping spree where you get a ten minute dash through your favorite store to load up on all your favorite foods.

 Grocery Shopping Spree Raffle

-Depending on how much you want to spend, your shopping spree winner can use one shopping cart with no limits on what goes in the cart, or they can use two carts with a limit on premium items like meat, wine, etc.
+Depending on how much you want to spend, your shopping spree winner can use two shopping carts with no limits on what goes in the carts,.
+Or, if you’ve sold a larger amount of raffle tickets, they can use up to four carts with a limit on premium items like meat, wine, etc.